Waste management in India

-Waste management in India falls under the purview of the Union Ministry of Environment, Forests and Climate Change (MoEF&CC).
+Waste management in India falls under the purview of the Union Ministry of Environment, Forest and Climate Change (MoEF&CC).
 In 2016, this ministry released the Solid Wastage Management (SWM) Rules, which replaced by the Municipal Solid Waste (Management and Handling) Rules, and 2000 of which had been in place for 16 years.
-This national policy plays a significant role in the acknowledgement and inclusion of the informal sector (waste pickers) into the waste management process for the first time.
+This national policy plays a significant role in the acknowledgment and inclusion of the informal sector (waste pickers) into the waste management process for the first time.